 However, do remember that while I write my speeches word for word, I do not recite it verbatim.
 The latter will make my speech sound robotic and boring.

 If possible, I would prefer to start off my speech with a short joke, which can then act as an ice breaker.
 However, the joke needs to be relevant to the speech.
 I remember a speech I delivered many years ago.
 It was my last day at my place of employment.
 My colleagues had chipped in some money to buy me a farewell present.
 I then had to say a few words of appreciation to them.
 I knew many weeks in advance that this fateful day would arrive where I would have to deliver this speech.
 I felt quite stressed.

 I was scheduled to speak for ten minutes in front of a hundred people.
 Here’s how I started.
 “I would like to thank everyone who has contributed to the purchase of this wonderful gift.
 Those of you who did not contribute to it, I will see you outside later.”
 This joke bought me some time and helped me to relax.
 As some of my colleagues laughed, I felt more confident in myself.

 I will share my other insights with you in my subsequent articles.
 I wish you the very best in your public speaking journey.
 Our paths will cross someday.
 When it does, please tell me your success story.

-Related Thoughts on “digital marketing provider“
+Related Thoughts on “how to marketing your business“

-The area under conversation “digital marketing provider” appears to be a perfect area of interest among our fans.
+The area under conversation “how to marketing your business” appears to be a perfect area of interest among our fans.
 Last week we documented to some extent a few requests via email to elaborate more on this issue.
 Rest assured that this vital point has been satisfactorily covered either directly or in a number of ways at the link on top.
 If you did not find in particular what you were looking for at the link above, it’s most likely that we did not fully grasp precisely what you meant by this question.
 The other likelihood is we may not be acquainted with the subject matter to converse on it in the first place.